dangaiden/blog/content/post/2022/vmexplore-europe-local-guide.md

 Bread with (spread) tomato and olive oil can be found in almost any bar or restaurant so, just ask for it.
 They are also served at breakfast!<img loading="lazy" class="alignnone wp-image-1236 " src="/wp-content/uploads/2019/10/pa_amb_tomaquet2.jpg" alt="pa_amb_tomaquet" width="558" height="318" srcset="/wp-content/uploads/2019/10/pa_amb_tomaquet2.jpg 700w, /wp-content/uploads/2019/10/pa_amb_tomaquet2-300x171.jpg 300w" sizes="(max-width: 558px) 100vw, 558px" />

-If you don't want to lose a lot of time by going far from VMware Explore to taste many of these dishes, I would suggest you go [Restaurant La Vid](https://cutt.ly/dep2q9r), which I talked in the previous section.
+==If you don't want to lose a lot of time by going far from VMware Explore to taste many of these dishes, I would suggest you go [Restaurant La Vid](https://cutt.ly/dep2q9r), which I talked in the previous section.==

 Also, on these dates, it is common for street vendors to sell hot toasted chestnuts wrapped in newspaper, give it a try!